faskai/amethyst/README.md

 use open table to find and book any nice waterfront restaurant with PNW food end if

-a: in parallel use browser to book parking
+a: parallel use browser to book parking
-b: in parallel use todoist to plan todo and packing list wait for a, b
+b: parallel use todoist to plan todo and packing list wait for a, b

 use email to send the final plan